grafana/grafana-opentelemetry-starter/README.md

 This will also send metrics and traces to Loki as an unintended side effect.

+#### grafana.otlp.enabled

+Enable or disable the OpenTelemetry integration.

+This can be used to disable the integration without removing the dependency.

 #### grafana.otlp.cloud.zone

 The Zone can be found when you click on "Details" in the "Grafana" section on grafana.com.